dicieous/gvr-unity-sdk/README.md

 ## Getting Started

-The Google VR SDK for Unity requires
+The GOOGLE VR SDK for Unity requires
 [Unity 2017.4 or newer](//unity3d.com/get-unity/download).

 If you are new to the Google VR SDK for Unity, see the following guides: